typlog/theme-basic/README.md

-# theme-basic
+# Basic theme template

-A basic Typlog theme
+A basic template for Typlog theme development.